cbonoz/ably23/README.md

 AblyMonitor is an NextJS app that visualizes exceptions in a dashboard as they are thrown from your application in real time.

+Demo Video:

+Live URL:

 ### Inspiration

-Apps like Sentry exist, but they often come with complex setups and a steep learning curve.
-AblyMonitor was inspired by the need for a simpler and more streamlined solution for monitoring exceptions in real-time.
+Apps like Sentry and Datadog exist for observability, but they often come with complex setups and a steep learning curve, and sometimes you may just be looking at a narrower problem of needing exception monitoring.

+AblyMonitor is an open source dashboarding app inspired by the need for a simpler and more streamlined solution for monitoring exceptions in real-time.

 ### How it works